stfrigerio/sqliteDB/README.md

   Search for **SQLite DB Plugin**, then click **Install**.
 3. **Enable the Plugin**
   In your Community Plugins list, enable the plugin.
+4. **Download the .wasm file**
+  From the repository and put in the folder of the plugin (.obsidian/plugins/sqlite-db)
 ---

 ## Configuration